julien6387/supvisors/docs/dashboard.rst

     * for each process, a list of automatic strategies (refer to :ref:`conciliation`) helping to the solving of this conflict.

-The left side of the page contains a simple box that enables the user to perform a global conciliation on all conflicts, using one of the automatic strategies proposed by |Supvisors|.
+The right side of the page contains a simple box that enables the user to perform a global conciliation on all conflicts, using one of the automatic strategies proposed by |Supvisors|.